-- 12.9.1 The organisers of ICF World Championship must provide a minimum amount of 20.000 Euros prize money to athletes. - 12.9.2 Tax deductions are not to be included in the announced prize money. - 12.9.3 The host organising committee will transfer all prize money to the relevant athlete's bank accounts, unless otherwise agreed.
-The prize money will be awarded only to open category Men and Women, respecting gender equity. - 12.9.4 Extra prize money can be awarded. - 12.9.5 In a competition with simultaneous starts of different events the prize money can be awarded by scratch result per event.
+- 12.9.1 Tax deductions are not to be included in the announced prize money. - 12.9.2 The host organising committee will transfer all prize money to the relevant athlete's bank accounts, unless otherwise agreed.
+The prize money will be awarded to the first across the line for both Men and Women with the same prize money being awarded to Women as the Men.
+Extra prize money can be awarded. - 12.9.3 In a competition with simultaneous starts of different events the prize money can be awarded by scratch result per event.